mnopqr1/AoC2022/README.md

 * Learned how to use the `Seq` type.
 Its methods `find` and `exists` make it easy to check duplicates.
 * For the second part, I wrote an ad hoc `map3` function that takes three elements of a list at a time.
 There's probably a better way.
 * Still figuring out how to use a Module to make a separate class of utilities to avoid copying code from one day to the next.
+* Practiced a bit with documenting my code.